davidmolina/molinas-consulting/_posts/2023-08-18-better-storytelling-for-niche-construction-supply.markdown

 We paired w/ the owner to refine the business plan, growth strategies, and website branding with video b-roll of the supply chain manufacturing of the product.
 Through visual storytelling the company is able to paint a picture of the product and better carve out a niche in the highly competitive construction supply marketplace.

 # Results
 At the conclusion of the consulting engagement, the client had incorporated video b-roll of the niche supply chain process and two tag lines/ mission statements for visitors to the website.
 Being clear and visual has provided the company momentum to execute on there business plan into the niche supply marketplace.

+For more information, contact: [David Molina](/about).

 ### At Molinas, we're known for building internal tools for maximum productivity, efficiency and optimal use of time.
 [Schedule consultation today](/contact).